beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/workbench.md

 # Using the Workbench

+!!! info

+    There is a Specify documentation page about the technical details of the workbench which can be found [here](https://discourse.specifysoftware.org/t/the-specify-7-workbench/540)

 The workbench is a tool that allows the user to enter a lot of records of the same type quickly and safely.
 The workbench should be used:

 - To import large amounts of data from external collaborators or researchers.